1.3 Assessments

 The Parents'

 All agencies and professionals involved with the child, and the family, have a responsibility to contribute to the assessment process.
-This might take the form of providing information in a timely manner and direct or joint work.
+This might take the form of providing information promptly and direct or joint work.
 Differences of opinion between professionals should be resolved speedily but where this is not possible, the Effective Challenge and Escalation Procedure should be used.

 It is possible that professionals have different experiences of the child and family and understanding these differences will actively contribute to the understanding of the child / family.